MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/migrate-devices-streamlined.md

 ### Windows Server

-For specific OS and device pre-requisites, see [Onboard Windows Server overview](onboard-windows-server.md).
+For specific OS and device prerequisites, see [Onboard Windows Server overview](onboard-windows-server.md).
 Streamlined connectivity is only supported for Windows Server running unified agent (non-MMA).

 For general Windows server onboarding instructions, see [Onboard Windows servers to the Microsoft Defender for Endpoint service](/microsoft-365/security/defender-endpoint/configure-server-endpoints).

 ### Microsoft Defender for Cloud
-Streamlined connectivity does not support onboarding through Microsoft Defender for Cloud at this time.
+Streamlined connectivity doesn't support onboarding through Microsoft Defender for Cloud at this time.

 ### Group policy

 Use the guidance in [Group policy](configure-endpoints-gp.md).
 After completing the steps, you must then restart the device.
-Device connectivity will not start if you do not restart the device.
+Device connectivity won't start if you don't restart the device.

 ### Microsoft Configuration Manager